Direct provision: History

-Direct provision was originally introduced as an emergency measure in 1999.
+Direct provision was originally introduced as an emergency measure in 1999-2000 (date disputed) to uphold Ireland's human rights obligations to asylum-seekers in accordance with U.N., but mostly E.U., human rights charters.
+Before it was introduced asylum-seekers would have to rely on the assistance of local councils, as well as charity, to have their basic needs met.
+This was a disorganized, uneven system, and led to many abuses and failures to meet the most basic of needs of asylum-seekers.
 In 2002 there were almost 12,000 applications for asylum.
 At the start of 2014, there were 4,360 people in direct provision, with more than 3,000 people having been in the system for two or more years.
 At the same time, there were more than 1,600 people who have spent five or more years in direct provision.

 There were approximately 7,400 adults and children living in the 38 direct provision centres across 17 counties in Ireland by the end of April 2020.

-In February 2021, the Government of Ireland announced a plan to end direct provision by 2024.
+In February 2021, the Government of Ireland announced a plan to phase out privately run accommodation centers, which were the source of many past criticisms.
+Instead by 2024 providing publicly funded, state ran accommodation centers.